LetsEatLabs/Thyme/README.md

 A CLI helper for interacting with multiple AI/LLM APIs.
 Capable of sending files using built-in prompts, examples (coming soon), and prompt-chains (coming soon).
 Also capable of simple direct queries and sending files.

-Useful as an inter-process tool, to use as a "function call" from your other applications.
-Or just use it as a CLI tool, you do you.

-## Installation

 ```bash
 Usage of thyme:
   -a string